oopsv2/TYPO_SkipErrors/README.md

 The Name of this project is TYPO_SKIPERRORS

-As the name suggests it's a typing pactise application developed in java using JavaSwings.
-A GUI always gives better experiance, so the whole project is GUI.
+As the name suggests it's a typing practise application developed in java using JavaSwings.
+A GUI always gives better experience, so the whole project is GUI.

 Features :